-SERIES ON CIVIL DISCOURSE - Join us for a three-week series starting Thursday, September 12th at 6:30 pm.
+SERIES ON CIVIL DISCOURSE - Join us for a three-week series on Thursdays.
+Our second gathering is this Thursday, September 19th at 6:30 pm.
 The Episcopal Office of Government Affairs has published a curriculum that we will use for this class.
 This interactive, three-part curriculum, called "Make Me an Instrument of Peace: A Guide to Civil Discourse," focuses on "inward growth and outward application."
 Its goal is to help Episcopalians understand how to use civil discourse to bridge partisan divides and learn from one another ahead of the Nov.
 5 general election and beyond.
 Please join us at 6:30 pm for a light supper, immediately followed by the programming from 7:00 to 8:00 pm.

-JUNK FOOD BREAKFAST AND BACK TO SCHOOL BLESSING - The Pano family will be hosting our annual Junk Food Breakfast with sugary delights of all flavors.
-While this event is especially popular with the younger kids, it is available to all.
-Join us on Sunday, September 15th at 9:00 am in the Parish Hall.
-In addition, during our 10:00 am worship we will bless the backpacks of those in school and bless those who work with in our schools.
+JUNK FOOD BREAKFAST AND BACK TO SCHOOL BLESSING - Thank you to the Pano and Kielan families for hosting our annual Junk Food Breakfast with sugary delights of all flavors, TODAY.
+This event is especially popular with the younger kids, but it is available to all.
+Join us atbut 9:00 am in the Parish Hall.
+In addition, during our 10:00 am worship we are blessing the backpacks of those in school and bless those who work with and in our schools.

-PARISH CAMPOUT - Join us at Lopez Lake for our annual campout Friday, September 20th at 3:00 pm to Sunday, September 22nd at 11:00 am.
+Parish Campout - Join us at Lopez Lake for our annual campout Friday, September 20th at 3:00 pm to Sunday, September 22nd at 11:00 am.
 Saturday and Sunday food is provided.
 There is no cost to you for the campout just sign-up by sending an email to the office at saintbarnabas.ag@gmail.com letting us know how you will have attend.

-NEW BIBLE STUDY TOPIC STARTING - We are finishing up our study of the Gospel of Mark, and on Tuesday, September 24th our Bible Study group will begin a topical series based on our Presiding Bishop's program called "The Way of Love."
+New BIBLE STUDY TOPIC STARTING - We are finishing up our study of the Gospel of Mark, and on Tuesday, September 24th our Bible Study group will begin a topical series based on our Presiding Bishop's program called "The Way of Love."
 The Way of Love is the way of Jesus.
 With several core spiritual practices, the Way of Love offers an intentional, Spirit-led path to following Jesus.
 And what better guidebook for the journey than the Bible?
 Come and see what God has to say about the spiritual practices of Turn - Learn - Pray - Worship - Bless - Go - Rest.
 Informed by scripture and inspired through prayer, these practices offer the opportunity to transform our relationship with God, with others, and with ourselves.
 Each Tuesday, Morning Prayer starts at 9:30am and the Bible Study immediately follows at 10:00 am.
 Join on Zoom or in the Parish Library.